twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Threshold** – Used with **Threshold** in the Image tab.
 Default is 150.

 ### Install (version 3.0 until 6.5, used in `TFONTINSTALLWIZARDFORM`)
 * **InstallFontsInFontsFolder** – Disable this option if you don't want to **Install the font in Windows Fonts folder**.
 Default is on.
-If the program is ran under Windows Vista & above, the UAC shield is added before the label.
+In Windows Vista & above, the program will add the UAC shield before the label.

 ### InstalledFonts (used in `TINSTALLEDFONTSFORM`)
 * **PreviewHeight** – Set the height in the font preview area (version 5.5 & above) at the bottom.
 Default is 124.

-### Interface (used in the toolbar context menu or View: Toolbars)
+### Interface (used in the toolbar context menu or View: Toolbars in `TMAINFORMFONTCREATOR`)
 * **LockToolbars** – Used with **Lock Docked Toolbars**.
 Default is off.
 * **ShowUserNotes** – Used with **Show User Notes**.
 Default is off.